peterhinch/micropython-mqtt/NO_NET.md

  10. 1/0 fast: if 1, clock ESP8266 at 160MHz
  11. RTC resync interval (secs).
 0 == disable.
 If interval > 0 the ESP8266 will
  periodically retrieve the time from an NTP server and send the result to the host, which will adjust its RTC.
 The local time offset specified to the constructor will be applied.
 If interval == -1 synchronisation will occur once only.
  12. keepalive time (secs) (0 = disable).
 Sets the broker keepalive time.
+ 13. 1/0 Clean Session.

+The Clean Session flag controls behaviour of qos == 1 messages from the broker after a WiFi outage.
+If set, such messages from the broker during the outage will be lost.
+If cleared the broker will send them once connectivity is restored.
+This presents a hazard in that the ESP8266 WiFi stack has a buffer which can overflow if messages arrive in quick succession.
+This could result in an ESP8266 crash with a consequent automatic reboot, in which case some of the backlog will be lost.

 ###### [Contents](./README.md#contents)